Japan June exports slide in warning sign for economic outlook

 That followed a 2.7 percent decline in the prior month, which was the first annual drop in 15 months.

-Sluggish exports, a weak spot in the world's third largest economy, have been a concern for policymakers who hoped that a recovery in external demand would help offset the pain from the April sales tax hike to 8 percent from 5 percent.
+Sluggish exports, a weak spot in the economy, have been a concern for policymakers who hope that a recovery in external demand would help offset the pain from the April sales tax hike to 8 percent from 5 percent.

-Analysts say weak exports alone may not trigger the Bank of Japan to act, but if domestic demand falters, it could raise expectations for additional monetary easing, which have subsided in the face of the BOJ's confidence it will meet the inflation goal.

 "This raises more concern about how the economy will do after the sales tax hike and makes the government less likely to proceed with the next tax hike scheduled for next year," said Yasuo Yamamoto, senior economist at Mizuho Research Institute.